-ADULT BASIC SKILLS CELL STUDY GUIDELINES
+ADULT BASIC SKILLS MOBILE EDUCATION SERVICES GUIDELINES

 - 1. These guidelines apply to individuals who are not covered by State and/or Federal law that guarantees a right to a free public education. - 2.
-Cell study services may be provided to those individuals who are unable to attend school. - 3.
-Once the initial cell study assessment/educational prescription has been approved, an interim mechanism to deliver the cell study material to the student should be implemented.
-The teacher should not be responsible for delivery of the lessons. - 4.
-An opportunity for Teachers and Counselors to meet with their cell study students for cell study purposes must exist. - a.
+Mobile education services may be provided to those individuals who are unable to attend school. - 3.
+Once the initial mobile education assessment/educational prescription has been approved, an interim mechanism to deliver the mobile education materials to the student should be implemented.
+The teacher shall not be responsible for delivery of the lessons materials. - 4.
+An opportunity for Teachers and Counselors to meet with their mobile education students for mobile education purposes must exist. - a.
 Teachers shall not go into the individual's cell.
 The Department of Corrections shall provide a secure location for instruction in a cell block.
-A Department of Corrections' representative and an Association representative will meet and discuss to identify the appropriate secure location for instruction in a cell block (in a prototypical the non-contact client/attorney room is appropriate). - b.
-Inmates in the cell study program who are in the RHU, may need to talk with their teacher.
+A Department of Corrections' representative and an Association representative will meet and discuss to identify the appropriate secure location for instruction in a cell block (in a proto-typical the non-contact client/attorney room is appropriate). - b.
+Inmates in the mobile education program who are in the RHU, may need to talk with their teacher.
 A teacher receiving such a request should go to the inmate's housing area (cell block, dormitory area or infirmary, etc.) for the discussion.
-Upon arrival at the housing area the teacher should request the correction officer release the student to a secure area in the housing area where the discussion could take place. - The option to proceed to an inmate's cell front to conduct appropriate cell study dialogue exists. - If the inmate is in administrative or disciplinary custody or is classified as a level 5, the correction officer should, at the request of the instructor, remain with them during the discussion. - c.
-The cell study discussions should be limited to up to one hour twice weekly. - d.
+Upon arrival at the housing area the teacher should request the correction officer release the student to a secure area in the housing area where the discussion could take place.

+The option to proceed to an inmate's cell front to conduct appropriate mobile education dialogue exists.

+If the inmate is in administrative or disciplinary custody or is classified as a level 5, the correction officer should, at the request of the instructor, remain with them during the discussion.

+- c.
+The mobile education discussions should be limited to up to one hour twice weekly. - d.
 When program delivery is required for an inmate in the RHU for disciplinary reasons, the student teacher ratio should be 1 to 1. - 5.
-Teachers assigned to the cell study program should be provided adequate time to review and update the educational lessons. - 6.
-Cell study assignments may be part of the teacher's work assignment and shall not infringe on a teacher's break or meal time.
+Teachers assigned to the mobile education program should be provided adequate time to review and update the educational lessons. - 6.
+Mobile education assignments may be part of the teacher's work assignment and shall not infringe on a teacher's break or meal time.

-- 7. Cell study meetings with inmates shall not take place during preparation time. - 8.
-A teacher's cell study assignment should be in line with their civil service classification. - 9.
+- 7. Mobile education meetings with inmates shall not take place during preparation time. - 8.
+A teacher's mobile education assignment should be in line with their civil service classification. - 9.
 Teachers are guaranteed two 15 minute breaks and the preparation period daily.
-Cell study assignments are not to be completed in these periods.
-If cell study assignment cannot be completed in non-inmate contact time in the remaining six hours of work time daily, teachers shall be released from a classroom teaching assignment which will be replaced with a cell study assignment.
+Mobile education assignments are not to be completed in these periods.
+If mobile education assignments cannot be completed in non-inmate contact time in the remaining six hours of work time daily, teachers shall be released from a classroom teaching assignment which will be replaced with a mobile education assignment.

-SCHOOL AGE INMATE BASIC SKILLS CELL STUDY GUIDELINES (Legally required programs for students who can not attend school)
+SCHOOL AGE INMATE BASIC SKILLS MOBILE EDUCATION SERVICES GUIDELINES

+(Legally required programs for students who cannot attend school)